Step 1. Identifying the Substitute Decision Maker

 - any other relatives

-You can keep an SDM wallet card in case of an emergency.
+You can keep a Substitute Decision Maker wallet card in case of an emergency.
 Be sure to share who your SDM is with a few key people, including the SDM, a close family member and your primary health care provider.

 Requesting a different Substitute Decision Maker (optional)